top of page

 Massage Therapy

-Massage is recommended to stretch and mobilize facial muscles until the nerve has repaired itself.
+Massage is recommended to gently stretch and mobilize facial muscles until the nerve has repaired itself.
 It is important to promote circulation which will encourage nerve repair.
 So massage is one of the 1st therapies you can practice.
 (Facial exercises do not come in until after movement starts returning.)

 Facial massage is a great way to help restore feeling to the paralyzed part of the face.
 You may find it helpful to start with sessions with a professional massage therapist who has experience with facial palsy.
 You can then continue practicing yourself.